Salvaging Federated Learning by Local Adaptation

-With privacy or integrity protections, the comparison becomes very unfavorable for federated learning.
-The mean and median accuracy of the DP-FED and ROBUST-FED word prediction models are 18.63$\%$, 17.25$\%$ and 18.06$\%$, 16.61$\%$, respectively.
-Figure~\ref{fig:tradeoff_scr} shows that DP-FED is less accurate than the local models of a large fraction of participants (16,931, or 21.16$\%$) on word prediction and 11 (11$\%$) on image classification.
-Even worse, ROBUST-FED models are \textbf{less accurate than the local models for the majority of participants} (41720, or 52.15$\%$) on word prediction and 34 (34$\%$) on image classification.
+With privacy or integrity protections, the comparison is unfavorable for federated learning.
+Figure~\ref{fig:fed_scr}(b) shows that DP-FED is less accurate than the local models of many participants: 16,931 (21.16$\%$) on word prediction (top row) and 11 (11$\%$) on image classification (bottom row).
+Even worse, ROBUST-FED shown in Figure~\ref{fig:fed_scr}(c) is \textbf{less accurate than the local models for the majority of participants} (41720, or 52.15$\%$) on word prediction and 34 (34$\%$) on image classification.

 These results illustrate the \textbf{tradeoff at the heart of federated learning}.
-To learn a joint model that is accurate for the individual participants, the aggregation algorithm must incorporate contributions from every participant.
-To protect privacy of the participants' data and to prevent malicious participants from affecting the joint model, the aggregation algorithm must limit the influence of these contributions, producing an inaccurate model.
-In the rest of this paper, we show how local adaptation helps resolve this conundrum.
+To learn a joint model that is accurate for individual participants, aggregation must incorporate contributions from every participant.
+To protect data privacy and model integrity, aggregation must limit the influence of these contributions, producing an inaccurate model.